Bicycle Repairs Anyone Can Learn

 Replacing Handlebar Grips

-Worn-out grips affect control and comfort.
-Remove old grips by cutting them off or using compressed air to blow them off.
-Apply a small amount of rubbing alcohol to the handlebar and inside the new grip.
-Slide the new grip into place and let the alcohol evaporate.
+Worn grips get slippery and uncomfortable.
+To remove old ones, cut them off or use compressed air to break the seal and slide them off.
+For installation, put a small amount of rubbing alcohol on the handlebar and inside the new grip.
+Slide it on, position it where you want it, and let the alcohol evaporate.
+Once it dries, the grip locks in place.
+Easy.

 Inspecting Your Frame